Hookworm infection: Morphology

-A. duodenale worms are grayish white or pinkish with the head slightly bent in relation to the rest of the body.
+A. duodenale worms are grayish-white or pinkish with the head slightly bent in relation to the rest of the body.
 This bend forms a definitive hook shape at the anterior end for which hookworms are named.
 They possess well-developed mouths with two pairs of teeth.
 While males measure approximately one centimeter by 0.5 millimeter, the females are often longer and stouter.
 Additionally, males can be distinguished from females based on the presence of a prominent posterior copulatory bursa.

 N. americanus is very similar in morphology to A. duodenale.
 N. americanus is generally smaller than A. duodenale with males usually 5 to 9 mm long and females about 1 cm long.
 Whereas A. duodenale possesses two pairs of teeth, N. americanus possesses a pair of cutting plates in the buccal capsule.
 Additionally, the hook shape is much more defined in Necator than in Ancylostoma.

 Life cycle

 The hookworm thrives in warm soil where temperatures are over 18 C. They exist primarily in sandy or loamy soil and cannot live in clay or muck.
 Rainfall averages must be more than 1000 mm a year for them to survive.
 Only if these conditions exist can the eggs hatch.
 Infective larvae of N. americanus can survive at higher temperatures, whereas those of A. duodenale are better adapted to cooler climates.
-Generally, they live for only a few weeks at most under natural conditions, and die almost immediately on exposure to direct sunlight or desiccation.
+Generally, they live for only a few weeks at most under natural conditions and die almost immediately on exposure to direct sunlight or desiccation.

 Infection of the host is by the larvae, not the eggs.
 While A. duodenale can be ingested, the usual method of infection is through the skin; this is commonly caused by walking barefoot through areas contaminated with fecal matter.
-The larvae are able to penetrate the skin of the foot, and once inside the body, they migrate through the vascular system to the lungs, and from there up the trachea, and are swallowed.
+The larvae can penetrate the skin of the foot, and once inside the body, they migrate through the vascular system to the lungs, and from there up the trachea, and are swallowed.
 They then pass down the esophagus and enter the digestive system, finishing their journey in the intestine, where the larvae mature into adult worms.

-Once in the host gut, Necator tends to cause a prolonged infection, generally 1 to 5 years (many worms die within a year or two of infecting), though some adult worms have been recorded to live for 15 years or more.
+Once in the host gut, Necator tends to cause a prolonged infection, generally 1 to 5 years (many worms die within a year or two of infection), though some adult worms have been recorded to live for 15 years or more.
 Ancylostoma adults are short-lived, surviving on average for only about 6 months.
-However, the infection can be prolonged because dormant larvae can be "recruited" sequentially from tissue "stores" (see Pathology, above) over many years, to replace expired adult worms.
+However, the infection can be prolonged because dormant larvae can be "recruited" sequentially from tissue "stores" over many years, to replace expired adult worms.
 This can give rise to seasonal fluctuations in infection prevalence and intensity (apart from normal seasonal variations in transmission).